Contributing Writer

 We suggest looking into the specific elements that will keep you comfortable in your winter jacket.
 Look into the pockets.
 Are they fleece-lined and insulated?
 Are they secure and big enough to hold your goods?
 Do they close with zippers, magnets, snaps, or otherwise?
 Storm flaps are another feature to look for when considering comfort in a winter jacket.
 These extra layers of fabric cover zippers and seams, providing an extra barrier against wind and snow.
 There are also adjustable waists, cuffs, and hoods.
 These can help customize the fit, crucial to a comfortable winter jacket.

-The soft, dependable warmth of Eddie Bauer’s Yukon Down is a comfort to those who seek a heavier jacket that acts like a weighted blanket.
+The soft, dependable warmth of the Eddie Bauer Yukon Down Classic is a comfort to those who seek a heavier jacket that acts like a weighted blanket.
 While the light, packability of Cotopaxi’s Fuego Down is another option that is soft to the touch without having a heavy outer shell.

 Columbia Heavenly Women's Winter Jackets